Amanda Waller (DC Extended Universe): Project Butterfly

-Several months after Project Starfish, Waller commissions a new team to contain an extraterrestrial threat, with Clemson Murn assigned to lead and Peacemaker assigned after his recovery.
-As punishment for their insubordination during Project Starfish, Economos and Harcourt are also assigned by Waller, much to their chagrin as they feel as if they are being forced to "babysit" Smith in order to cover up, from the public, the existence of the Butterflies, parasitic aliens, who, after they had refuged to Earth after they kill their home planet, uses their own ability to take humans as hosts, killing their victims in the process, which they plan to help humanity from its attempts to profit off of its resources, like they did to their planet, by shifting their goals towards assimilating it (which, without Waller's knowledge, Murn was controlled by a Butterfly called Ik Nobe Lok who had remorsefully killed him in order to stop his own species's plan).
-Waller's daughter Leota Adebayo, also assigned to the team, is conflicted between following her mother's orders to incriminate Smith, with a diary, by Waller, which falsely details that the Butterflies aren’t real and that they only were imagined by Smith's delusions about world peace, and her bond with him.
-After Ik Nobe Lok was killed by his own species for betraying them and Harcourt assigns herself to the lead the team, Leota asks her mother for aid when Smith's team finds the "cow" of the Butterflies, a giant alien larva who give them a amber-like fluid they only feed on, after which Waller summons the Justice League, albeit too late but the team had still killed the "cow" which will starves to death the remaining Butterflies in the world.
-Leota, becoming disillusioned with her mother, later leaks Waller's involvement with both Project Butterfly and Task Force X, clearing Smith's name and putting a shocking Waller in a predicament in the process.
+Several months after Project Starfish, Waller commissions a new team to contain an extraterrestrial threat, an alien race called the Butterflies, with Clemson Murn assigned to lead and Peacemaker assigned after his recovery, unknown to her that Murn is killed and controlled by a rogue Butterfly named Ik Nobe Lok.
+As punishment for their insubordination during Project Starfish, Economos and Harcourt are also assigned by Waller, much to their chagrin as they feel as if they are being forced to "babysit" Smith.
+Waller's daughter Leota Adebayo, also assigned to the team, is conflicted between following her mother's orders to incriminate Smith and her bond with him.
+Leota, becoming disillusioned with her mother, later leaks Waller's involvement with both Project Butterfly and Task Force X, clearing Smith's name and putting a shocked Waller in a predicament in the process.

 Release of Teth-Adam

 After Teth-Adam is awakened from a 5,000-year slumber in Kahndaq, Waller contacts Carter Hall / Hawkman and the Justice Society, dispatching them to contain Adam and prevent him from potentially unleashing another rampage for which he was imprisoned by the Council of Wizards.
 After coming to terms with Adam and facing off against Intergang, the Justice Society take in Adam, who surrenders out of remorse and feeling unfit to be a hero.
 However, Adam is broken out of his containment by Kent Nelson / Doctor Fate and helps save the country from Sabbac.
 Waller contacts Adam, who has now adapted the more modern name Black Adam, warning him not to leave Khandaq and sending a since-resurrected Superman to have a word with him.